Army–Navy Game: Notable games

 In 1963, shortly after the assassination of President John F. Kennedy, Jacqueline Kennedy urged the academies to play after there had been talk of cancellation.
 Originally scheduled for November 30, 1963, the game was played on December 7, 1963, also coinciding with the 22nd anniversary of Pearl Harbor Day.
-In front of a crowd of 102,000 people in Philadelphia's Municipal Stadium, later renamed John F. Kennedy Stadium, junior (second class midshipman) quarterback Roger Staubach led number two ranked Navy to victory which clinched a Cotton Bowl national championship matchup with Texas.
+In front of a crowd of 102,000 people at Philadelphia Municipal Stadium, later renamed John F. Kennedy Stadium, junior (second class midshipman) quarterback Roger Staubach led number two ranked Navy to victory which clinched a Cotton Bowl national championship matchup with Texas.
 Army was led by junior (second class cadet) quarterback Rollie Stichweh.
-Stichweh led off the game with a touchdown drive that featured the first use of instant replay on television.
+Stichweh led off the game with a touchdown drive that featured the first use of instant replay.
 Army nearly won the game after another touchdown and two point conversion, Stichweh recovered the onside kick and drove the ball to the Navy 2 yard line.
 On 4th down and no timeouts, crowd noise prevented Stichweh from calling a play and time expired with the 21–15 final score.
 Staubach won the Heisman Trophy that year and was bumped off the scheduled cover of Life magazine due to the coverage of the assassination.
 Stichweh and Staubach would meet again in 1964 as seniors where Stichweh's Army would defeat Staubach's Navy.
 In that game, Calvin Huey of Navy became the first African-American to play in the series.
 Staubach went on to serve in the Navy and afterward became a Pro Football Hall of Fame quarterback with the Dallas Cowboys.
 Stichweh served five years in Vietnam with the 173rd Airborne Brigade.
 Stichweh was inducted into the Army Sports Hall of Fame in 2012.

 On December 10, 2016, Army defeated Navy for the first time since 2001 with a 21–17 victory, snapping its 14-game losing streak against Navy.

-In 2022, Army defeated Navy by a score of 20-17 in double overtime in the first overtime game in the series' history.
+In 2022, Army defeated Navy by a score of 20–17 in double overtime in the first overtime game in the series' history.